 With LoRa there are restrictions on packet sizes and how often units can transmit.
 You could expect an average of 30 seconds uplink time on air, per day, per device and no more than 10 downlink messages per day, including the ACKs for confirmed uplinks.
 This is because, in order to achieve longer range, data packets must be sent slowly, which takes longer, so the fewer uplink messages you can send.

 LoRa is being discussed in relation to SMART cities, where councils or water companies, for example, want to monitor many devices.
 For them, it is a great investment to install some base stations and avoid ongoing license fees.

 NB-IoT specifically targets low throughput IoT application.
 The first NB-IoT standard was finalised in June 2016 after a group (3GPP or 3rd Generation Partnership Project) was set up to merge Huawei’s Cellular IoT (NB-CIoT) technology with the NB-LTE (Long Term Evolution) technology put forward by Nokia, Ericsson and Intel.

 Release 13 saw the introduction of Cat M1 and NB1.
 Both these communication technologies are much slower than the 4G we are used to with our smartphones and therefore offer less power and greater range, which suit IoT applications.

 Powelectrics' Metron4 hardware supports 4G, LTE Cat M1 and NB1 and still supports 2G, so it will be exceptionally versatile.
 It can be deployed globally with confidence, giving connectivity both today and in the future, regardless of local networks strategy.

 Powelectrics offer IoT hardware, software and know-how.
-We connect the world of sensors and the Internet of Things, offering nearly 30 years’ sensor experience, our own award-winning range of telemetry devices and extensive experience integrating third party hardware.
+We connect the world of sensors and the Internet of Things, offering 30 years’ sensor experience, our own award-winning range of telemetry devices and extensive experience integrating third party hardware.